-THE music pounded within the constraints of the dimmed room, pulsating through the bodies of every dancing person.
-It was a large, extravagant room, packed far beyond capacity and marred by the quality of entertainment.
-The crowd created a thick, stuffy heat in the space, along with a stench that was a culmination of cologne, perfume, and sweat.
-But to the guests attending, it was a paradise.
-It was a place of refuge for some, and a place to hide for others.
+THE MUSIC POUNDED within the constraints of the dimmed room, pulsating through the bodies of every dancing person.
+The large, extravagant room was packed far beyond capacity and marred by the quality of entertainment.
+The room was warm, stuffy, and stank of a blend of cologne, perfume, and sweat.
+But to the guests attending, it was a paradise—a place of refuge for some, a place to hide for others.
 And you had to be someone special to be invited.

-Tanner threw her head back and laughed, spilling her cocktail and squealing.
-She was sitting on her friend Emma’s lap, experiencing the perfect level of euphoria, and she didn’t want the feeling to end.
+Tanner threw her head back and laughed, then squealed as she spilled her cocktail.
+Sitting on her friend Emma’s lap, she experienced the perfect level of euphoria, and she didn’t want the feeling to end.
 As she looked around the room, she was suddenly aware of the fact that her life would probably never get any better than this.
 The thought seemed ridiculous, since she was only fourteen.
-But the idea that she could feel even happier than she felt at that exact moment, seemed even more inconceivable.
-She let out a content breath and scrambled awkwardly to her feet.
+But the idea that she could feel even happier than she did at that exact moment was even more inconceivable.
+She let out a contented sigh and scrambled awkwardly to her feet.

 “I want to dance!”
 She yelled her announcement over the music and turned to Emma.
 She reached out to her friend, who let out a short scream.

-“I’ve been here,” she said, laughing and gesturing to her surroundings.
-He spun her again and the move caused her vision to swirl.
-She let out a screech and grabbed him for support.
+“I’ve been here.”
+She laughed and gestured to her surroundings.
+He spun her again, and her vision swirled.
+Screeching, she grabbed him for support.
 “Cut that out!”

-“You look amazing,” he said, taking advantage of her backless dress and caressing her bare skin.
+“You look amazing,” he said, taking advantage of her backless dress to caress her bare skin.
 “I was looking for a dance, but now I’m thinking we should take a little time alone.”

 “Are you undressing me with your eyes, Mr. Allen?”

-“Kind of,” he said and laughed, “but you haven’t made it too hard, if you know what I mean.”
+“Kind of.”
+He laughed.
+“But you haven’t made it too hard, if you know what I mean.”